IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 #### Add template

-`ig add [template] [name]` adds a template by ID from the available [component templates](cli/components-templates.md) with the name provided.
+`ig add [template] [name]` adds a template by ID from the available [templates](cli/templates.md) with the name provided.

 ```cmd
 cd newAngularProject
 ig add grid newGrid
 ```

 The `add` command is supported only on existing project created with the Ignite UI CLI.
-To get a list of all the available [component templates](cli/components-templates.md) you can also execute the [`ig list`](https://github.com/IgniteUI/igniteui-cli/wiki/list) command in your project directory.
+To get a list of all the available [templates](cli/templates.md) you can also execute the [`ig list`](https://github.com/IgniteUI/igniteui-cli/wiki/list) command in your project directory.

 Additionally, you can specify **arguments** to control the theme or skip packages install: